In academic and technical writing, references and footnotes are common tools for providing context.

 [1]: https://www.luisllamas.es

-would appear as a normal link.
+When rendered, [Markdown][1] would appear as a normal link.

-The best course on Markdown that you can find.
+The best Markdown course you can find.

 Footnotes in Markdown

 Footnotes allow you to add additional information or references to your documents without interrupting the flow of the main text.
-Footnotes are automatically rendered at the end of the section or the document.
+Footnotes are automatically rendered at the end of the section or document.

 Markdown supports footnotes through a specific syntax.
-To create a footnote, we add the note with a footnote identifier in brackets followed by a caret (^
+To create a footnote, we add the footnote reference in the text using an identifier in brackets followed by a caret (^).

 For example,